-- 3. Create an NFS shared mount, that will act as a Staging Area, on the Hyperscale Compliance Orchestrator host where the Hyperscale Compliance Orchestrator will perform read/write/execute operations.
-Note: As / mount-filesystems API is being deprecated, the staging area can be set up in the following two ways: - a.
-Using API to create mount point: Create a 'Staging Area' directory.
-For example: /mnt/ hyperscale/staging_area .
+- 3. Create an NFS shared mount, that will act as a Staging Area, on the Hyperscale Compliance Orchestrator host where the Hyperscale Compliance Orchestrator will perform read/write/execute operations. - a.
+Create a 'Staging Area' directory.
+For example: /mnt/provision .
+Note that there is no more need to explicitly create a mount-name directory as required in previous releases.
+The shared path from the NFS server shall be the same as the value defined for config NFS\STORAGE\EXPORT\PATH.
 The user(s) within each of the docker containers part of the Hyperscale Compliance Orchestrator and the appliance OS user(s) in the Continuous Compliance Engine(s), all have the user id as 65436 and/or group ownership id as 50.
-As such, the 'staging_area' directory, along with the directory(hyperscale) one level above, require the following permissions, based on the UID/GID of the OS user, so that the Hyperscale Compliance Orchestrator and the Continuous Compliance Engine(s) can perform read/write/execute operations on the staging area: - i.
-If the Hyperscale Compliance OS user has a UID of 65436, then the 'staging_area' directory, along with the directory(hyperscale) one level above, must have a UID of 65436 and 700 permission mode. - ii.
-If the Hyperscale Compliance OS user has a GID of 50 and does not have a UID of 65436, then the 'staging_area' directory, along with the directory(hyperscale) one level above, must have a GID of 50 and 770 permission mode. - iii.
-Mount the NFS shared directory on the staging area directory(/mnt/hyperscale/staging_area).
+As such, the directory provision, require the following permissions, based on the UID/GID of the OS user, so that the Hyperscale Compliance Orchestrator and the Continuous Compliance Engine(s) can perform read/write/execute operations on the staging area:

+- i.
+If the Hyperscale Compliance OS user has a UID of 65436, then the directory provision, must have a UID of 65436 and 700 permission mode. - ii.
+If the Hyperscale Compliance OS user has a GID of 50 and does not have a UID of 65436, then the directory provision, must have a GID of 50 and 770 permission mode. - b.
+Mount the NFS shared directory on the staging area directory (/mnt/provision).
 This NFS shared storage can be created and mounted in two ways as detailed in the NFS Server Installation section.
 Based on the umask value for the user which is used to mount, the permissions for the staging area directory could get altered after the NFS share has been mounted.
-In such cases, the permissions(i.e. 770 or 700 whichever applies based on point 3a) must be applied again on the staging area directory. - b.
-Using newly added configurations to create mount point: Create a 'Staging Area' directory.
-For example: /mnt/hyperscale.
-Note that there is no need to explicitly create a staging_area directory as required in point 'a' above.
-The shared path from the NFS server shall be the same as the value defined for config NFS_STORAGE_EXPORT_PATH.
-Rest all requirements for permissions as described above apply here as well. - (i) The directory created in step 3a ('staging_area') will be provided as the mountName and the corresponding shared path from the NFS file server as the mountPath in the MountFileSystems API.
+In such cases, the permissions(i.e. 770 or 700 whichever applies based on point 3a) must be applied again on the staging area directory. - 4.
+Configure the following container volume bindings for the containers by editing the podmancompose.yaml file from tar:

-- 4. Configure the following container volume bindings for the containers by editing the podman-compose.yaml file from tar: - a.
-For each of the containers, except the 'proxy' container, add a volume entry binding the staging area path (from 3(a), /mnt/hyperscale) to the Hyperscale Compliance Orchestrator container path(/etc/hyperscale) as a volume binding under the 'volumes' section. - b.
+a.
+For each of the containers, except the 'proxy' container, add a volume entry binding the staging area path (from 3(a), /mnt/hyperscale ) to the Hyperscale Compliance Orchestrator container path(

+/etc/hyperscale ) as a volume binding under the 'volumes' section.

+- b.
 [Only Required for Oracle Load Service] For the load-service container, add a volume entry that binds the path of the directory on the host where both the Oracle instant Client packages were unzipped to the path on the container (/usr/lib/instantclient) under the 'volumes' section. - c.
 [Only Required for File Connector Unload Service] For File connector unload-service, the source NFS location has to be mounted to the container as volume in order for it to access the source files.
 The path mounted on the container is passed during the creation of the source connector-info.

-'''

-Mount your source NFS location onto your Hyperscale Engine server

-sudo mount [-t nfs4] <source_nfs_endpoint>:<source_nfs_location>
+Mount your source NFS location onto your Hyperscale Engine server sudo mount [-t nfs4] <source\nfs\endpoint>:<source\nfs\location> <nfs\mount\on\host>

-<nfs_mount_on_host>

-'''